spotware/Trend-bar-service/README.md

    storage as soon as the period for a trend bar is over.
 2. Provides a trend bar history upon request.
 Specifically, it should return a set of TBs by a given symbol name, trend bar period, and *from* timestamp and *to* timestamp.
 If the *to* timestamp is omitted, the method should return all TBs between the *from* timestamp and the current time.

+To verify the solution's operability, it is necessary to implement an integration test that simulates a high-load system scenario.

 ## General requirements

 1. The source code must be compilable.
 If it is not, then the task is not considered complete.